 It's the final countdown!
 The Yes Way Rosé team dropped by already with the bottles, One Hope champs are poured into the vintage coupes, and with the help of Royale’s eagle eye, things are looking so good.
-The final detail me and Royale do together is pop sparkly moon and star toppers into the delicious cupcakes from Sprinkles.
+The final detail Royale and I do together is pop sparkly moon and star toppers into the delicious cupcakes from Sprinkles.

 Daniel Winter is set up for his tattoo station in the living room downstairs.
 Here he is giving my dear friend Rebecca Dane a new little tat.
 I resist the temptation to add another one to my mix (he just did two new ones last week), and I'm so excited about our Tarot Card Reader Kaitlyn—because who doesn't love to hear about their future with a glass of bubbly?

 Guests will be arriving any minute!
 Tunes are on, candles are lit, lights are sparkling, and I'm ready to relax.
 Me, Royale, and my Anine Bing team do a quick toast and then bring a glass of rosé and some candy to Nikki, Daniel, Kaitlyn, and the Bobbi Brown team.
 It's party time!

 Me and my friend Chriselle hop into the photo booth for a little winter wonderland fun.
 This was definitely a hit of the night.
 The team at Bosco customized a gif setup where it looked like it was snowing—so simple, but so cute and entertaining.